Time to say goodbye

 - High aluminum exposure is also associated with many chronic diseases such as osteoporosis, multiple sclerosis, epilepsy and rheumatism.

 - In 50-60 % of all breast cancer patients, the tumor formed on the outer quadrant of the mammary glands.
 That’s why aluminum was banned from most deodorants.

 - In patients with advanced dementia and Alzheimer’s disease, aluminum residues can very often be detected in the brain.
 Patients often take aluminum-containing medicines to control stomach acid.
 The package leaflet of such medicines even points out the consequences of permanent use: “If taken continuously, the aluminum levels in the blood should be controlled, because when taking high doses – especially if the kidney performance is impaired – for the absorption of aluminum in organs and dementia can occur.”

 - There are only about 500 researchers worldwide who are intensively involved with light metal aluminum.
 Opposite them are large groups of companies and interest groups, who prove the harmlessness of light metal in numerous studies.

 Here is an interview with Professor Christopher Axley – a luminary in the field of aluminum research

 I do not trust the alleged patina and I’ve seen what else Bialetti has to offer.
 Stainless steel without eight edges.
-Well and there is my new Bialetti – this time with waist and curves.
-My model is named Venus.
-Since the coffee tastes even better.
+Well and there is my new Bialetti espresso maker – this time with waist and curves.
+My model is named Venus*.
+Since then the coffee tastes even better.